Evaluation of the multiple zeta values $\zeta(2,\ldots,2,4,2,\ldots,2)$ and period polynomial relations: Block graded relations among double zeta values

 Notably, \autoref{prop:alldouble} tells us that the period polynomial relations among double zetas are a consequence of the dihedral symmetry of the block graded motivic Lie algebra.
-We can, in fact, make this quite explicit.
+Using the surjection of \autoref{lem:all_F_are_double} we can, in fact, make this quite explicit.